Contents

 You may also need reporting to demonstrate compliance with grant funding requirements, such as the Texas Department of Agriculture’s Community Development Block Grant (CDBG).

-How GovBuilt Helps
+How MCCi Community Development Helps

 - Standard and Custom Reports.
-Your GovBuilt system comes with 25 reports pre-configured, such as location reports and permits issued by type.
+Your MCCi system comes with 25 reports pre-configured, such as location reports and permits issued by type.
 We can also work with you to configure additional reports based on your individual needs.

-- PowerBI Integration.
-For those with particularly complex reporting needs, your GovBuilt database can integrate with Microsoft PowerBI.
+- Power BI Integration.
+If you have particularly complex reporting needs, your MCCi database can integrate with Microsoft Power BI.

-Feel Confident About Compliance with GovBuilt
+Feel Confident About Compliance

 Stephan M., County Planner at Pottawatomie County, KS